Skip to content

 Initialize a new Agent Studio project locally.

-poly init creates the project directory at {base_path}/{account_id}/{project_id} and immediately pulls the current configuration from Agent Studio.
-After it completes, change into the project directory before running any other commands.
+After selection, poly init creates the project directory at {base_path}/{account_id}/{project_id} and immediately pulls the current configuration from Agent Studio.
+Change into the project directory before running any other commands.

 The human-readable project name is stored in project.yaml alongside the project_id, account_id, and region: